libgit2/libgit2sharp/LibGit2Sharp/backlog.md

  - Reference: Remove _referencePtr
  - Favor the internal static factory method approach (eg. Reference.CreateFromPtr) over the constructor approach (Tag, Signature, ..)
  - Ensure that types that are not supposed to be built by the Consumer do not expose a constructor.
+ - Escape as early as possible from a method.
+Fight against the arrowhead effect (cf. http://elegantcode.com/2009/08/14/observations-on-the-if-statement/)
+ - LookUp should not throw when no entry match, bur return null.
+It's rather a Query-like method that one provides with parameters.
+Indexers should be discussed, though.

 ### Tests